 The Title IX Coordinator for Hesston College oversees this policy as well as the reporting, investigation, and response process to any report.
-This position is currently housed within Academics.
-The current Title IX Coordinator is Whitney Douglas, 1st Floor Smith Center, 301 S Main St, Hesston, KS 67062; whitney.douglas@hesston.edu; and 620-327-8342.
+The Title IX Coordinator position reports to the VP of Finance & Auxiliary Services.
+The current Title IX Coordinator is Whitney Douglas, Smith Center, 301 S Main St, Hesston, KS 67062; whitney.douglas@hesston.edu; and (620) 327-8342.